I have something terrible to tell you…

 You see, it works like the anesthetics that vets use, which are not available to the public.
 It puts your fish to sleep before killing it without suffering.

-If you plan on keeping fish for life, then I highly recommend keeping a bottle of clove oil on hand, just in case.
+If you plan on keeping fish for life, then I highly recommend keeping a bottle of clove oil nearby, just in case.

 Okay, now that you have a bottle of clove oil on hand, follow these steps to humanely euthanize your fish…